 My passion for food has been driven by my love for animals.
 At a very young age, I realized that I no longer wanted to contribute to the cruelty and suffering endured by animals raised for food consumption.
-I also discovered through extensive research that the illnesses that plagued my family’s medical history, e.g., cancer, diabetes, heart disease, etc., were all highly correlated with the consumption of animals.
+I also discovered through extensive research that the illnesses and conditions that plagued my family’s medical history, e.g., cancer, diabetes, heart disease, etc., were all highly correlated with the consumption of animals.
 It was these two realizations that led me to first go vegetarian, then vegan.
-I’ve been veg for 25 years now and I’m lovin’ every minute of it!
+I’ve been veg for over 25 years now and I’m lovin’ every minute of it!

 Although my path to becoming vegan is pretty typical, my path to creating this food blog is not.
 In addition to being a vegan foodie, I am also an extreme sports athlete.
 I was a racecar driver for six years competing in several sport compact drag racing series and I was sponsored by PETA.

 After that, I took up skydiving, then BASE jumping (BASE is an acronym for jumping off of buildings, antennas, span (bridges), and earth (mountains)), and eventually wingsuiting (a discipline within skydiving and BASE jumping).

 In 2009, I suffered a serious BASE jumping injury in Norway that could have left me crippled for life.
 You can listen to my story here.